Defining access policies

 Monitor the rules that determine who can connect to the database and from where using the pg_hba.conf tab.

-• Review the Trust Rules count in the header.
-A high number indicates rules that allow passwordless access.
-You must transition these rules to scram-sha-256 or md5 authentication on the database server to secure the cluster.
+• Review the Total Rules, Trust Rules, MD5 Rules, and Reject Rules counts in the header.
+A high Trust Rules count indicates rules that allow passwordless access.
+Consider transitioning these to scram-sha-256 or md5 authentication to secure the cluster.

-• Audit the pg_hba.conf Entries table to ensure that only authorized CIDR address ranges are permitted.
-Look for explicit reject rules that you have implemented to block known unauthorized subnets.
+• Audit the pg_hba.conf Entries table to ensure that only authorized address ranges are permitted.

 Managing cluster identities and global privileges